Populating fields dynamically in Gravity Forms

 Pre-selecting options in a Drop Down or Checkbox field

-So far we’ve shown you how to pre-populate text fields in Gravity Forms but what if you need to pre-select options in a Drop Down, Checkbox, or Radio Buttons field?
-Well, that’s also possible and the method is almost identical.
+So far, I’ve shown you how to pre-populate text fields in Gravity Forms but what if you need to pre-select options in a Drop Down, Checkbox, or Radio Buttons field?
+Well, that’s also possible, and it’s easier than you think!

 When you’ve added the field to your form, open the “Advanced” tab, check the box that says “Allow field to be populated dynamically”, and set a parameter name.